Creatine Water Intake Calculator

 How to Use This Calculator

-1. Enter your body weight and select the appropriate unit (lbs or kg)
+1. Enter your body weight in kilograms

 2. Input your daily creatine dosage in grams

-3. Select your typical activity level and current climate conditions
+3. Select your typical activity level

-4. Check the box if you're currently in a creatine loading phase
+6. Indicate if you're currently in a creatine loading phase

 Formula Used